 As shown above, this lightweight CAD provides a 2D display consisting of;

 - components (called Blocks).

-Its super easy to set container size, add components and arrange to suit your idea.
-In minutes, you'll know dimensions, locations and overall footprint down to .01 inch!
+Its easy to set your container size, add components, arrange (and re-arrange) to suit your idea.
+In minutes, you'll know dimensions, locations and platform size to .01 inch accuracy!

 Realistic Component Display

-Blocks are graphic objects used to represent components such as; MCU, breadboards, power supply, terminal strips, keypad, etc. They can be blank or carry an image!
+Blocks are graphic objects used to represent major project components such as; MCU, breadboards, power supply, terminal strips, keypad, etc. Blocks can be blank or carry an image!

-- Choose prebuilt Blocks having image and dimensions.
+- Choose prebuilt Blocks already having image and set dimensions.

-- Or choose an empty Block and add an image from file.
+- Or add an empty Block and use your own image and dimensions.

-Blocks have readouts to reveal size or location.
-A context menu lets you select readout mode.
+Blocks have readouts to reveal their size or location.
+A context menu lets you select the readout mode.
 You can hide readouts when not needed.

 Aside from knowing size or location, you can also measure distance between any two Blocks or distance to Platform edges for any one.